pldos is designed to make figures of partial densities-of-states (DOS).

 The Coherent Potential Approximation, or CPA, which replaces disorder by an effective single site self-energy Σ(ω).
 Even though the hamiltonian is non-interacting, disorder gives rise to a complex, frequency-dependent Σ, similar to the DMFT form.
 This document explains how to compute spectral functions for disordered systems (either chemical disorder or spin disorder) using the lmgf code.

-pldos is designed only to analyze files witten in the format lmf or lmdos use.
+pldos is designed only to analyze files written in the format lmf or lmdos use.
 It will provide a synopsis of its usage by typing:

 $ pldos --h